ryellingson/PSD-to-HTML/README.md

 # PSD-to-HTML

-(Click on any image to enlarge it)
+(Click on any image to enlarge it) (Normally there wouldn't be redundant images and groupings but this is for demonstration purposes)

 Here is the starting photoshop document: